What is chemotherapy resistance and how are scientists trying to combat it?

 Mechanisms of resistance: transport pumps

 For chemotherapy to be effective, it must reach and enter into the cancer cell it is trying to destroy.
 Some cancer cells protect themselves from chemotherapeutic damage by keeping the drug out of the cell so it cannot initiate cell death protocols.
-In many cells, biological molecules, drugs, and other chemicals enter into the cell through special channels called transport pumps.
+In many cells, biological molecules, drugs, and other chemicals enter the cell through special channels called transport pumps.
 Some cancer cells find ways to reduce the expression of transport pumps on the cell membrane, meaning less drug is able to enter into the cell.

 Cancer cells can also hijack the cellular transport pumps and reprogram them to pump the drug back out of the cell before it can cause damage to the cell.
 Scientists are developing drugs that inhibit transport pumps to allow chemotherapies to remain inside cells longer, giving them more time to work.